 - If you want to become a certified secondary mathematics or science teacher or elementary teacher, TLTE has special 14-month master's degree programs available, in addition to the more traditional MA degree.
 These 14-month programs are high quality and intense programs leading to both teaching certification and a master's degree.
-Applications are due March 1 to begin the following May or June.
+Applications are due February 15 to begin the following summer or fall.

 - The MAT degree is offered through the Math Department and is a Master of Arts for Teachers, with a major in mathematics.
 The MAT degree can be completed online.
 This degree will require many math courses (we offer many math courses specifically designed for teachers).
 This degree is not for people who eventually plan to pursue a PhD in mathematics.
 This degree does have an option for minoring in teaching, learning, and teacher education; there is also an option for specializing in the teaching of middle level mathematics.